-Don’t smile at strangers on the Metro.
+You now know not to smile at strangers on the Metro.
 But that's not all you shouldn't do.
 Russian people tend to avoid eye contact with other people on the Metro in general, and you should follow their lead.
 Reading a book or listening to music is perfectly appropriate.
-Do not give money to every beggar that you see (there are a lot of them).
+Do not give money to beggars, and there are a lot of them.
 Watch your bag very closely because pickpockets abound, as in many cities in Europe, and your phone and wallet are prime targets.
 In general, observe what everyone else is doing and follow suit.

 If you know any Russian at all, try to open with it if you’re approaching someone to ask them a question.
 At least try to memorize the words “Do you speak English?”

-Russian men are very chivalrous.
-If you are a woman traveling to Russia, expect men to offer you their seat on the metro, open doors, offer you a hand to help you step down from the bus, and carry anything that is not your handbag for you.
+Russian men are extremely chivalrous.
+If you are a woman traveling to Russia, expect men to offer you their seat on the Metro, open doors, offer you a hand to help you step down from the bus, and carry anything that is not your handbag for you.
 If you are out with Russian men, they will almost always pay for you, even if you are not in any way romantically involved.

 If you are a man traveling to Russia, note that this kind of chivalry is expected of you as well, regardless of your usual behavior back home in America.